For Better Photos Should You Choose Manual or Auto?

 When your composition is evenly toned and lit, the camera will be able to make a good exposure easily.
 Most of the time you will not be photographing in such conditions.

 Contrast will challenge your camera.
 The camera will often base its calculations on parts of your composition which are much brighter than your main subject.
-This will result in your subject being underexposed.
+Underexposure of your subject is the result.

 The camera makes its calculations and choices about exposure based on light entering the lens.
-The light is read by the camera’s exposure meter.
+The camera’s exposure meter reads the light.

 Controlling how the exposure meter in your camera reads the light is necessary for obtaining well-exposed photos.
 This is true for both auto and manual modes.